Skip to main content

 6. Cache the winning protocol in protocolSupport[host] so the next request to the same host skips the race.

 The race lives in raceH3H2.
-It exists to dodge the 5-second wall you'd hit if you tried H3 first and the network silently swallowed UDP/443.
+It dodges the 5-second wall you'd hit when H3 went first and the network silently swallowed UDP/443.
 With the race, H2 fills in the moment TCP comes back, usually under 200ms.

 How H3 gets discovered